kupieckivivienne/MediapipeEyeStateDetection/README.md

 We used 50 images from the Flickr Faces HQ Dataset, which are 1024 x 1024 px.
 Please redirect any changes or additions to this Dataset here: https://github.com/NVlabs/ffhq-dataset

+### Open: Closed
+Diverse data set with 26 open-eyed images and 26 closed-eyed images.
+We changed the ground truth to match this accordingly to run with our code.

 ## Running Packages
 In order to use Mediapipe, please run the command below at the top of your code: